-The following unaudited pro forma financial information has been derived from Professional Diversity's Network, Inc. ("Professional Diversity") and NAPW's respective historical audited financial statements as of and for the year ended December 31, 2013.
+The following unaudited pro forma financial information has been derived from Professional Diversity Network Inc.'s ("Professional Diversity") and NAPW's respective historical audited financial statements as of and for the year ended December 31, 2013.

 The following unaudited pro forma condensed combined financial statements give effect to the Merger Transaction (as defined below) between Professional Diversity and NAPW.
 The unaudited pro forma condensed combined financial statements are intended to show how the Merger Transaction might have affected the historical financial statements of Professional Diversity if the Merger Transaction had been completed at an earlier time.
 The unaudited pro forma adjustments are based upon certain assumptions that we believe are reasonable, as set forth in the notes to the unaudited pro forma condensed combined financial statements.
-The unaudited pro forma adjustments reflecting the completion of the Merger Transaction are based upon the acquisition method of accounting in accordance with U.S. generally accepted accounting principles.
+The unaudited pro forma adjustments reflecting the completion of the Merger Transaction are based upon the acquisition method of accounting in accordance with accounting principles generally accepted in the United States of America.

-The unaudited pro forma condensed combined balance sheet as of March 31, 2014 combines Professional Diversity's and NAPW's balance sheets, each as of March 31, 2014, giving effect to the Merger Transaction as if the Merger Transaction had occurred on March 31, 2014.
-The unaudited pro forma condensed combined statement of operations for the three months ended March 31, 2014 combines Professional Diversity's statement of comprehensive loss and NAPW's statement of operations for their respective periods, giving effect to the Merger Transaction as if the Merger Transaction had occurred on January 1, 2014.
-The unaudited pro forma condensed combined statement of operations for they ear ended December 31, 2013 combines Professional Diversity's statement of comprehensive loss and NAPW's statement of operations for their respective periods, giving effect to the Merger Transaction had occurred on January 1, 2014.
+The unaudited pro forma condensed combined balance sheet as of June 30, 2014 combines Professional Diversity's and NAPW's balance sheets, each as of June 30, 2014, giving effect to the Merger Transaction as if the Merger Transaction had occurred on March 31, 2014.
+The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2014 combines Professional Diversity's statement of comprehensive loss and NAPW's statement of operations for their respective periods, giving effect to the Merger Transaction as if the Merger Transaction had occurred on January 1, 2014.
+The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2013 combines Professional Diversity's statement of comprehensive loss and NAPW's statement of operations for their respective periods, giving effect to the Merger Transaction as if the Merger Transaction had occurred on January 1, 2013.